Quest ideas and dialogue should be posted in the Asset Browser.

 Understanding the Greetings Tab

-When adding greetings, there are really only three of the 9 possible 'Greetings' topics which you should be adding to, without a very clear reason as to your deviation.
+When adding greetings, there are really only four of the 9 possible 'Greetings' topics which you should be adding to, without a very clear reason as to your deviation.

 Greeting 7: Generic local dialogue, of the kind created in an NPC claim.
 If your quest needs to add some non quest related greetings, or modify the dialogue of an existing NPC claim, such greetings will be found here.